micmejia/bible-dump/NKJV/Leviticus/Lev 26.md

 and if you despise My statutes, or if your soul abhors My judgments, so that you do not perform all My commandments, _but_ break My covenant,

 ###### 16
 I also will do this to you: I will even appoint terror over you, wasting disease and fever which shall consume the eyes and cause sorrow of heart.
-And you shall sow your seed [^e]in vain, for your enemies shall eat it.
+And you shall sow your seed in vain, for your enemies shall eat it.

 ###### 17
-I will [^f]set My face against you, and you shall be defeated by your enemies.
+I will set My face against you, and you shall be defeated by your enemies.
 Those who hate you shall reign over you, and you shall flee when no one pursues you.

 ###### 18
 'And after all this, if you do not obey Me, then I will punish you seven times more for your sins.